droglenc/NCMTH107/resources/Syllabus-Current.md

 </div>

 The second part, also worth 5 points, is an assessment of the quality of the work.
 In this part, only some (approximately half) of the questions will be assessed.
 Answer keys will be [posted online](homework-keys) so that you may check your work.

-Your lowest three homework grades will be excluded when computing your overall grade (*if you meet with me in my office before the end of the second week of class*).

 ### Participation
 This course is taught using active learning, peer-instruction, and inquiry-based pedagogies.
 You will be asked to prepare for each class period, answer questions based on your preparations, work with others in small groups, ask questions, and actively work on in-class exercises.
 Your full participation is critical to your learning and success in this course.
 To encourage your full participation, I will assess your level of participation at the end of each class period with the following rubric.